TomStarshak/TomStarshak.github.io/_posts/2021-1-24-Yolov3 Invisibility Cloak.md

 >Adversarial examples are inputs to machine learning models that an attacker has intentionally designed to cause the model to make a mistake; they’re like optical illusions for machines.

 Basically, if you alter some pixels in an image in a clever way, you can cause the machine learning model to classify the image as something it isn't.
-For example, here's a cat that is mistaken for quacamole.
+For example, here's a cat that is mistaken for guacamole.

 <center><img src='/public/adversarial_attack_counter.png'></center>